Create out-of-this-world Alexa skills with students in an hour, no Amazon device required.

 Can families participate or only classrooms?

 All students ages 14+ in the United States are welcome!
-The experiences are designed to be easy for teachers to integrate into classrooms.
-Teachers and parents can sign up now to bring this experience to their students (ages 14+).
+The Alexa Skills Inventor program and the provided learning materials are designed to be easy for teachers to integrate into classrooms.
+Teachers and parents can sign up now to bring this experience to their students (US students, ages 14+).

 What grade levels can participate?